College of Humanities and Social Sciences |

 Internships: Students have the opportunity to participate in an internship course which allows students to connect classroom learning with practical experience.

 Study Abroad: Students may participate in a summer hybrid study abroad program dedicated to the study of law in Leiden, the Netherlands, the most prominent hub of international law in the world.
-During this study abroad program, students visit such locations as the International Court of Justice in the Peace Palace, the International Criminal Court, the Organization for the Prohibition of Chemical Weapons and other law-related governmental agencies, e.g. Eurojust, the judicial arm of the U.N. agencies.
+During this study abroad program, students visit such locations as the International Court of Justice in the Peace Palace, the International Criminal Court, the Organisation for the Prohibition of Chemical Weapons and other law-related governmental agencies, e.g. Eurojust, the judicial arm of the U.N. agencies.

 Departmental Academic Advising